 Brian handles complex litigation ranging from the defense of automobile accidents and other serious personal injury cases, to construction disputes, to civil rights and employment-related discrimination claims, to commercial and probate matters.
 His experience includes complex insurance coverage disputes and bad faith litigation, as well as the investigation and litigation of arson claims and other first-party insurance disputes.

-Brian is the First Vice-President of the Dayton Bar Association, and he is an active member of the Ohio Association of Civil Trial Attorneys.
+Brian is the President of the Dayton Bar Association, and he is an active member of the Ohio Association of Civil Trial Attorneys.